InterContinental San Francisco

-This is a 1.5 day program focused on artificial intelligence (AI) in Cardiology targeting clinicians, clinical investigators, computer scientists, data scientists and engineers interested in current and potential applications of AI in cardiovascular medicine.
+This is a 1.5 day (10.25 CME hours) program focused on artificial intelligence (AI) in Cardiology targeting clinicians, clinical investigators, computer scientists, data scientists and engineers interested in current and potential applications of AI in cardiovascular medicine.

 In this program we will also provide some attendees a forum to present their current projects with a special format with limited slides and time for questions.
 Some lectures, particularly the breakout sessions, will be focused on specific areas of AI in medicine such as prediction tools, screening tools, natural language processing in healthcare and medical informatics, imaging processing, and clinical decision making.
 There will also be talks providing attendees general tools on how to publish manuscripts on AI and critical steps to pursue intellectual property rights.

 Upon conclusion of this program, participants should be able to:

 - Summarize a general overview of the current state of AI in Cardiology

 - Synthesize basic principles of machine learning including a summary of the most common methods for supervised and unsupervised machine learning